Many or all companies we feature compensate us. Compensation and editorial

 Can I do anything to help improve my loan terms?

 Improving your credit score can help you get better loan terms.
 Lenders typically offer the best rates to borrowers with good or exceptional credit.
-Your loan amount and repayment terms can also impact your interest rate, so it’s worth adjusting your loan size and terms to see which could get you the best rate.
+Your loan amount and repayment terms can also affect your interest rate, so it’s worth adjusting your loan size and terms to see which could get you the best rate.

 Do any lenders offer no-credit-check personal loans?